 The type of the result of these operations generally follows the Python conventions.
-For example, if A and c are integer, then in Python 2 the division A/c is interpreted as integer division and results in a type 'd' matrix.
+For example, if A and c are integer, then in Python 2 the division A/c is interpreted as integer division and results in a type 'i' matrix, while in Python 3 it is interpreted as standard divison and results in a type 'd' matrix.
 An exception to the Python conventions is elementwise exponentiation: if D is an integer matrix and e is an integer number than De is a matrix of type 'd'.